groundlight/spot-recycle-cans/spot_tools/README.md

 ## spot tools
-Key tools available to Spot users
+Key tools available to Spot users.
 Files copied from https://github.com/boston-dynamics/spot-sdk/tree/master/python/examples

 To use the following tools create a new terminal and follow the instructions for "Spot Jetson Connection" in the top-level directory README then navigate to the tools folder via ```cd ~/groundlight/bdspot/spot/tools/```